ejeba72/armlite/README.md

 - "nvim !$" for nvim.
 - "nano !$" for nano.
 - the same approach for other editors.

+NAVIGATE THROUGH A LINE
+In Vim, you can move the cursor within a line using various keybindings.
+Here are some of the keybindings for moving the cursor within a line:
+- h is used to move the cursor one character to the left.
+- l is used to move the cursor one character to the right.
+- w is used to move the cursor forward one word.
+- b is used to move the cursor backward one word.
+- 0 is used to move the cursor to the beginning of the line.
+- ^ is used to move the cursor to the first non-blank character of the line.
+- $ is used to move the cursor to the end of the line.
+- f{char} is used to move the cursor to the next occurrence of {char} on the current line.
+- F{char} is used to move the cursor to the previous occurrence of {char} on the current line.
+- t{char} is used to move the cursor to just before the next occurrence of {char} on the current line.
+- T{char} is used to move the cursor to just after the previous occurrence of {char} on the current line.
+- / is used in command mode to search for the next occurrences (in every line) of string.
+Use n and N to navigate.
+- ? is used in command mode to search for the previous occurrences (in every line) of string.
+Use n and N to navigate.
+- * is used to search for the next occurrences (in every line) of a string under or nearest to the cursor.
+- # is used to search for the previous occurrences (in every line) of a string under or nearest to the cursor.
+NOTE: You can prefix many of these commands with a number to repeat the movement that many times.
+For example,
+- 3w will move the cursor forward three words.
+- 3f{char} will move the cursor to the third occurrence of {char} on the current

 ***********************************************************************************************
 WHAT I'VE LEARNT FROM BOTH ARMLITE AND ARM64